markh-de/KiVar/README.md

  * **KiCad Plugin** and
  * **Command Line Application**.

-PCB component variation rules are defined in component (i.e. symbol or footprint) fields.
-This allows for the complete variant configuration to be contained in the schematic and board files without requiring external data outside the native KiCad design files.
+PCB component variation rules for multiple limited design scopes are defined in component (i.e. symbol or footprint) fields.
+This allows for the complete low-level variation configuration to be contained in the schematic and board files without requiring external data outside the native KiCad design.

+In addition, KiCad-independent table files (CSV) can be used to summarize the configuration of these low-level scopes in classic flat variants, which can then be switched between.

 ## Featured at KiCon Europe 2024